When might I need an advocate?

 If you are unhappy with an element of your home or residential aged care service, give us a call on 1800 655 566.

 One of our advocate’s will listen to you and explain the options available to you.
 They will also provide you with the information and support you need to achieve your desired outcome.

 All of Advocare’s services are free, confidential and client-directed.

 The Commonwealth and State Governments provide funding for Advocare’s advocacy, information and education and for the WA Elder Abuse Helpline.

 All of Advocare’s services are client-directed.
 This means that, whilst we can provide general information to family members and friends, we only provide advocacy with the direct consent of the older person (or their appointed guardian).

-We always agree the advocacy strategy in partnership with the older person, in most cases providing the information needed to successfully self-advocate.
+We always plan and agree about the advocacy strategy in partnership with the older person, in most cases providing the information needed to successfully self-advocate.

-If self-advocacy is not possible, we may advocate on an older persons behalf.
-We will only do this with the older persons (or their guardian’s) instruction and consent, whether they proceed with any course of action will always be their decision.
-Consent may be withdrawn at any time.
+If self-advocacy is not possible, we can advocate on an older person’s behalf.
+We will only do this with the older person’s (or their legal guardian’s) instruction and consent.
+Whether they proceed with any course of action will always be their decision.
+Consent can be withdrawn at any time.

 I can’t manage the cleaning, shopping or showering as well as I used to.
 Can I get some help at home?